7-0-5

-Background

-"7-0-5" was composed by Glenn Miller and arranged by Jerry Gray.
-The instrumental was performed with the Army Air Forces Training Command Band in several different versions and was recorded for release as a V-Disc.
-A V-Disc test pressing was made from the November 10, 1945, recording of "7-0-5" with the matrix code VP 375 D7TC-7335.
-The title "7-0-5" refers to the number of the score in the Glenn Miller music library.
-Each score had a number in the system that Miller and his arrangers devised.
-It was published as "Rock and Ride".
-The other titles that were used for the composition included "Goofin' Off" and "Jivin' the Blues".
-No title was decided upon so the score number was retained.
+Broadcasts and recordings

+"7-0-5" was featured on the December 4, 1943 Uncle Sam Presents radio program as a "ride-out", and again on February 5, 1944.
+That program regularly featured an additional instrumental after the final main theme; they were recorded at the same session with the rest of the program.
+The Uncle Sam Presents programs were recorded at NBC for the Office of War Information (OWI) and were broadcast for allied service personnel on OWI's "Voice of America" shortwave service, as well as local OWI and Army radio globally.

-"7-0-5" was performed, recorded, and broadcast on the I Sustain the Wings radio program, Program No.15, on May 5, 1944, and on November 10, 1945.
-The May 5, 1944 Glenn Miller recording was on the 1996 album Glenn Miller: The Secret Broadcasts on RCA Victor.
-The instrumental also appeared on the 1995 compilation album Glenn Miller: The Missing Years.
+"7-0-5" was performed, recorded, and broadcast on the I Sustain the Wings radio program, Program No. 15, on May 5, 1944, and again on November 10, 1945.
+The May 5, 1944 recording was later included on the 1996 album Glenn Miller: The Secret Broadcasts on RCA Victor, and on the 1995 compilation album Glenn Miller: The Missing Years.
 Volume One: American Patrol on the UK Avid Entertainment label.
-The 1945 version appeared on the 1992 UK album Major Glenn Miller's Army Air Forces Overseas Orchestra: American Patrol, Vol. II on Magic Records as DAWE55.
-The instrumental also appears on the 2012 CD and mp3 compilation album The Glenn Miller Band Honors US Troops by the WNTS Corporation.
+The November 10, 1945 recording appeared on the 1992 UK album Major Glenn Miller's Army Air Forces Overseas Orchestra: American Patrol, Vol. II on Magic Records (DAWE55), and on the 2012 CD and MP3 compilation album The Glenn Miller Band Honors US Troops by the WNTS Corporation.
+A V-Disc test pressing, matrix code VP 375 D7TC-7335, was also made from the 1945 recording.

-Larry O'Brien and the Glenn Miller Orchestra recorded the song on the 2006 album Steppin' Out.
-Wersiking recorded a version of the instrumental in 2009 on a Wersi Helios and Yamaha Tyros.
-The Glenn Miller Orchestra Scandinavia performed the song as part of the "Christmas Show with the Glenn Miller Orchestra" at Stockholm's Konserthus in Sweden in 2013.
-The Cornerstone Jazz Trio recorded the song in 2003 and released it on the album One for the Road featuring Larry O'Brien and Nick Hilscher.
-The Glenn Miller Orchestra under Nick Hilscher performed the instrumental at the 44th Annual Glenn Miller Festival in Clarinda, Iowa held from June 6-9, 2019.
-Jean Viardot recorded the instrumental in Paris in 2022.
+Larry O'Brien and the Glenn Miller Orchestra recorded "7-0-5" on the 2006 album Steppin' Out.
+Wersiking recorded it in 2009 on a Wersi Helios and Yamaha Tyros.
+The Glenn Miller Orchestra Scandinavia performed it as part of the "Christmas Show with the Glenn Miller Orchestra" at Stockholm's Konserthus in Sweden in 2013.
+The Cornerstone Jazz Trio recorded it in 2003 and released it on the album One for the Road featuring Larry O'Brien and Nick Hilscher.
+The Glenn Miller Orchestra under Nick Hilscher performed "7-0-5" at the 44th Annual Glenn Miller Festival in Clarinda, Iowa held from June 6-9, 2019.
+Jean Viardot recorded it in Paris in 2022.

-"7-0-5" was featured on the December 4, 1943 Uncle Sam Presents radio program as a "ride-out" and again on February 5, 1944.
-Instrumentals were featured as closing songs after the main theme was performed.
-These were recorded together with the rest of each program and at the same session.
-The Uncle Sam Presents programs were recorded at NBC for the Office of War Information (OWI) and were broadcast for allied service personnel on the OWI "Voice of America" shortwave service and local OWI and Army radio globally.